black-parrot/black-parrot/docs/interface_specification.md

 BedRock defines a common message format with a unified header and parameterizable payload.
-The header includes message type, operation sub-type, address, and size fields, as well as a parameterizable payload and critical data word.
+The header includes message type, operation sub-type, address, and size fields, as well as a parameterizable payload and a 64-bit critical data word.
 The payload is network-specific and carries metadata required to process messages on the selected network.
-The current implementation defines message formats for the four BedRock coherence protocol networks and a memory command/response network (discussed in the [interface\_specification](interface_specification.md)).
-The critical data word is always 64-bits in size and is used to provide higher throughput short messages and high performance critical word first behavior that is decoupled from the data channel throughput.
+The current implementation defines message formats for the four BedRock coherence protocol networks and a memory command/response network.
+The critical data word is always 64-bits in size and is used to provide high performance short messages (e.g., uncached I/O transactions) and critical word first data return for block accesses.

 The files above are the authoritative definitions for the BP-BedRock interface implementation.
 In the event that the code differs from any documentation on or referenced by this page, the code